MtFloveU/WhoUnfollowedMeOnTwitter/README.md

 1. Visit https://x.com/[Your-Twitter-ID]/followers/ in Chromium.
 2. Scroll to the bottom of the list.
 3. Click the cat icon on the left to expand the menu.
-4. Click the arrowhead on Line 1, then click `Export Data` and `Start Export`.
+4. Click the arrowhead on the corresponding row, then check the checkbox on the top, click `Export Data` and `Start Export`.
-5. Use the same method to export the following list.
+5. Use the same method to export the 'followings' list.
-6. Move the json file from the Download folder to the path `follower/json/init.json` and `following/json/init.json`.
+6. Move the json file from the Download folder to the path `follower/init.json` and `following/init.json`.
-7. Edit `follower/json/recent.txt` and `following/json/recent.txt` then fill in the absolute path corresponding to json.
+7. Edit `follower/recent.txt` and `following/recent.txt` then fill in the absolute path corresponding to json.

 # Configure

-Enter your Twitter ID name to `id.txt`
+Enter your Twitter ID name to `info/id.txt`

 ## Push to Telegram bot

-Enter your Telegram bot API key to `tgapi.txt`.
+Enter your Telegram bot API key to `info/tgapi.txt`.

-Enter your Telegram User ID (a number) to `tguserid.txt`
+Enter your Telegram User ID (a number) to `info/tguserid.txt`